 With a Kotor waterfront location, Café del Mare is a top choice for fresh grilled seafood.
 Try the whole grilled fish…paired with a phenomenal view of the bay and mountains.

-Pro Tip: Visitors who want to combine history and cuisine can join a highly-rated Kotor Walking Tour with Food Tastings.
+Pro Tip: Visitors who want to combine history and cuisine can join a Rick Steves recommended Kotor Walking Tour with Food Tastings.
 Get the details!

-Travelers with a more discerning palate, however, will want to get a taste of Montenegrin craft beer, hand crafted cocktails or regional wine offerings.
+Travelers with a broader palate will want to get a taste of Montenegrin craft beer, hand crafted cocktails or regional wine offerings.

 The Nitrox Pub

-Nitrox Pub is an exceptional Kotor bar featuring a long list of regional craft beers and superb cocktails.
-Try one of the craft beers from Fabrika, a Montenegro craft brewery from nearby Risan or a House Special cocktail.
-Grab a seat on the small patio, if you can!
+Nitrox Pub is an exceptional Kotor bar featuring a long list of regional craft beers and superb mixed-drinks.
+Try one of the craft beers from Fabrika, a Montenegro craft brewery from nearby Risan or a House Specialty Cocktail.
+If you can, grab a seat on the small patio for fabulous people watching!

 Old Winery Wine Bar

-The inviting patio at Old Winery Kotor easily lures visitors in, but it’s the extensive wine list that gets people to stay!
-If you are new to Montenegrin wine, that we recommend starting with a wine tasting accompanied with a meat and cheese platter.
+The cozy vibe at Old Winery Kotor easily lures visitors in, but it’s the extensive wine list that gets people to stay.
+If you are new to Montenegrin wine, we recommend starting with a wine tasting accompanied with a meat and cheese platter.

 #7 Check Out the Best Kotor Museums